TRON-US/js-ipfs-http-client/README.md

 #### Static Types and Utils

-Aside from the default export, `ipfs-http-client` exports various types and utilities that are included in the bundle:
+Aside from the default export, `btfs-http-client` exports various types and utilities that are included in the bundle:

 - [`isIPFS`](https://www.npmjs.com/package/is-ipfs)
 - [`Buffer`](https://www.npmjs.com/package/buffer)